Configuring breaking changes

 By default, openapi-changes uses libopenapi’s built-in breaking change rules.

-These rules are sensible defaults that work for most APIs, but sometimes you need more control.
+These rules are sensible defaults that work for most APIs, but sometimes we need more control.

 Using a config file